calebfleming/rfid_jukebox/README.md

 ## Connecting the components

 ### RFID reader
-I followed [this tutorial](https://pimylifeup.com/raspberry-pi-rfid-rc522/), and it pretty much covers everything from how to physically connect pins from the rfid reader to your breadboard and bi, all the way to actually setting up the python code for installing the reader.
+I followed [this tutorial](https://pimylifeup.com/raspberry-pi-rfid-rc522/), and it pretty much covers everything from how to physically connect pins from the rfid reader to your breadboard and pi, all the way to actually setting up the python code for installing the reader.

 If you need to attach header pins to the RFID reader, there are plenty of soldering tips on YouTube and a few specific to this application as well.
 See the equipment list above if you've never done it before.